A combined first and second order model for a junction with ramp buffer: Numerical schemes and computational results

-We consider an on-ramp at a junction with only one outgoing road, where we denote the on-ramp by index 1 and the outgoing road with index 2.
-As above, the demand function of the on-ramp is given by
+Additionally, we have to provide boundary data for the inflow at the beginning of the incoming road $\road = \Leftroad$.
+We consider an onramp at a junction with only one outgoing road, where we denote the outgoing road with the index $\Leftroad$.
+The demand function of the onramp is given by

-with metering rate $u_1(t) \in [0,1]$, desired inflow $\fin_1(t)$ and maximum flux $\fmax_1$.
-To apply the augmented supply function, a value for $w$ at the junction is necessary.
-Here, we follow the approach of~\cite{KolGoeGoa2017} for the corresponding setting within the ARZ model, i.e.,